Breadcrumb

 The subject interview will typically cover the following:

-• A level syllabus and how far through it you have progressed.
+- A level syllabus and how far through it you have progressed.

-• Questions arising from the one-hour written paper.
+- Questions arising from the written paper.

-• General questions about music.
-These will not be esoteric, but will concentrate on the mainstream repertoire and on your particular interests.
+- General questions about music.
+These will not be esoteric but will concentrate on the mainstream repertoire and on your particular interests.

-• At the end of the interview you can ask any questions you might have.
+- At the end of the interview, you can ask any questions you might have.

 Typical conditional offers

 Our typical conditional offer for Music is A*AA at A level.
 The A* doesn’t need to be in Music, though on rare occasions we may make this a condition of entry.
-IB offers are usually for a minimum of 40-42 points, to include 776 or 777 at Higher level in relevant subjects.
+IB offers are usually for a minimum of 41-42 points, to include 776 or 777 at Higher level in relevant subjects.
 Offers are designed to be realistic, taking into account individual circumstances, and to reflect potential and likely levels of achievement.
 Most of those who receive offers will attain the grades required.